-Develop Better Communication Skills in Marriage
+Develop Better Communication in Marriage

 We live in a society where communication sits right at our fingertips.
-We twitter, facebook, email and blog.
+We tweet, text, post, email and blog.
 We put it all out there for the world to see.

 I do.
 I’d say there are some who are good at both while others find a freedom online that they can’t experience in person because of anxiety or awkwardness.

 I suppose there are some marriages where communication comes easy and naturally.
 I would have to say in our marriage, that this is one area where Beloved and I struggle the most.

 It’s bad because instead of telling each other what is bothering us, we let those little things fester in our hearts until they grow into anger which can lead to bitterness.

 Beloved and I have occasional arguments, and even fights.
 Not the kind of fights where we hit each other, but fights with words.

 More often than I like to admit, I find that sometimes my failure to communicate with him is because I selfishly want my own way and I don’t want to give into what he deems best for us or our family.

 3 Tips to for Better Communication with Spouse